Multi-instance IDA Pro MCP server — analyze multiple binaries simultaneously through a single MCP endpoint.

 Using in Your LLM

 Once connected, all 71+ IDA tools are available.
-Use the instance_id parameter to target a specific instance:
+All IDA tool calls require the instance_id parameter to avoid cross-agent contention.

 Analyzing a single instance: